Maldives: Transportation

-Velana International Airport is the principal gateway to the Maldives; it is adjacent to the capital city Malé and is connected by a bridge.
-International travel is available on government-owned Island Aviation Services (branded as Maldivian), which operates DHC-6 Twin Otter seaplanes and to nearly all Maldivian domestic airports with several Bombardier Dash 8 aircraft, and one Airbus A320 with international service to India, Bangladesh, Sri Lanka, Malaysia and Thailand.
+Velana International Airport is the principal gateway to Maldives; it is adjacent to the capital city Malé and is connected by Sinamalé Bridge.
+International travel is available on government-owned Island Aviation Services (branded as Maldivian), which operates DHC-6 Twin Otter seaplanes and to nearly all Maldivian domestic airports with several Bombardier Dash 8 aircraft, and one Airbus A320 with international service to India, Bangladesh, Sri Lanka, Malaysia, Thailand, and China.

-In the Maldives, there are three main ways to travel between islands: by domestic flight, by seaplane, or by boat.
-For several years there were two seaplane companies operating: TMA (Trans Maldivian Airways) and Maldivian Air Taxi, but these merged in 2013 under the name TMA.
+In Maldives, there are three main ways to travel between islands: by domestic flight, by seaplane, or by boat.
+For several years two seaplane companies were operating: TMA (Trans Maldivian Airways) and Maldivian Air Taxi, but these merged in 2013 under the name TMA.
 The seaplane fleet is entirely made up of DHC-6 Twin Otters.
-There is also another airline, Flyme, which operates using ATR planes to domestic airports, principally Villa-Maamigili, Dharavandhoo and some others.
+There is also another airline, Villa Air, which operates using ATR planes to domestic airports, principally Villa-Maamigili, Dharavandhoo and some others.
 Manta Air began its first scheduled seaplane service in 2019.
 Its seaplane fleet is made up of DHC-6 Twin Otter aircraft.
-In addition to the seaplane service, Manta Air utilises ATR 72–600 aircraft to operate domestic flights to Dhaalu Airport, Dharavandhoo Airport and Kooddoo Airport from the main Velana International Airport.
+In addition to the seaplane service, Manta Air uses ATR 72–600 aircraft to operate domestic flights to Dhaalu Airport, Dharavandhoo Airport and Kooddoo Airport from the main Velana International Airport.
 Depending on the distance of the destination island from the airport, resorts organise speedboat transfers or seaplane flights directly to the resort island jetty for their guests.
 Several daily flights operate from Velana International Airport to the 18 domestic and international airports in the country.
 Scheduled ferries also operate from Malé to many of the atolls.
-The traditional Maldivian boat is called a dhoni.
+The traditional Maldivian boat is called a dhoni, one of the oldest known sea vessels in Maldives.
 Speedboats and seaplanes tend to be more expensive, while travel by dhoni, although slower, is relatively cheaper and convenient.